 both of which are concerned with determining the inter-relationships among two or more variables.

 Other chapters of the NAG Library which cover similar problems are Chapters E02 and E04.
-Chapter E02 functions may be used to fit linear models by criteria other than least squares, and also for polynomial regression; Chapter E04 functions may be used to fit nonlinear models and linearly constrained linear models.
+Chapter E02 routines may be used to fit linear models by criteria other than least squares and also for polynomial regression; Chapter E04 routines may be used to fit nonlinear models and linearly constrained linear models.

 2Background to the Problems

 Correlation analysis provides a single summary statistic – the correlation coefficient – describing the strength of the association between two variables.
 The most common types of association which are investigated by correlation analysis are linear relationships, and there are a number of forms of linear correlation coefficients for use with different types of data.

 The (Pearson) product-moment correlation coefficients measure a linear relationship, while Kendall's tau and Spearman's rank order correlation coefficients measure monotonicity only.
 All three coefficients range from to .
 A coefficient of zero always indicates that no linear relationship exists; a coefficient implies a ‘perfect’ positive relationship (i.e., an increase in one variable is always associated with a corresponding increase in the other variable); and a coefficient of indicates a ‘perfect’ negative relationship (i.e., an increase in one variable is always associated with a corresponding decrease in the other variable).